 Simple English definitions for legal terms

-Read a random definition: recording agent
+Read a random definition: state religion

 The Establishment Clause is a part of the First Amendment that says the government can't make any laws that favor one religion over another or make an official religion.
 This means that the government can't force people to follow a certain religion or show preference for one religion over others.
 Sometimes, the government does things that involve religion, like allowing religious groups to use public spaces or giving money to religious schools, but it's not always clear how much is allowed.
 The Supreme Court has made some decisions about what's okay and what's not, like saying that it's not okay to have religious displays in courthouses or to use public money to pay for religious teacher salaries.
 There's still debate about what to do with religious monuments on public land, though.